drgzkr/GSBS_GUI/README.md

 # GSBS_GUI
-A make-shift tkinter GUI for viewing results of the Greedy State Boundary Search algorithm from
+A makeshift tkinter GUI for viewing results of the Greedy State Boundary Search algorithm from

 [statesegmentation package](https://github.com/lgeerligs/statesegmentation)